This ballot question — Question 3 — passed 56% to 44% and won in 12 out of 14 counties. It phased out live greyhound racing in Massachusetts by 2010.

 How Many Dogs were Injured While Racing in Massachusetts?

 There were two race tracks that had live greyhound racing in Massachusetts — Wonderland and the Raynham Greyhound Park.
 In 2001, a law was passed which mandated the reporting of injuries at the tracks.
 According to state records, more than 800 dogs have been injured while racing in Massachusetts.
 Nearly eighty percent of these injuries involved broken legs.
 Other reported injuries include paralysis, death from cardiac arrest and a broken neck.

-If you would like to learn more about Question 3, see the campaign ads, footage of greyhounds being injured, and more visit the GREY2KUSA’s website.
+If you would like to learn more about greyhound racing, visit the GREY2KUSA’s website.